jamesheald/SSSM/README.md

 ## Contact information

-Please e-mail me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions.
+Feel free to e-mail me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions.

 ## License